-Anna joined us from Girlguiding and can still be found volunteering in her local Rainbow and Brownie units, or off on an adventure with her friends – mostly because she worries that she comes across as someone who does nothing but hang out with small people in yellow…
+Anna joined us from Girlguiding and can still be found volunteering in her local Guides units, or off on an adventure with her friends – mostly because she worries that she comes across as someone who does nothing but hang out with small people in blue…

 George is our Senior Awards Development Worker, and is lead on Youth Scotland’s range of youth awards.
 George has recently been instrumental in taking our new Hi5 Award through a successful pilot and exciting launch.
 Prior to joining the team in 2005, he delivered youth work programmes to young people deemed to be at risk of, or involved in, offending behaviour.
 Before making a career change in 2001, George was owner and managing director of an automotive business.
 When he’s not fielding the rest of the team’s car-related questions, George can be found raising chickens or rustling up a mean cocktail for staff parties.

 Ian McLaughlan is celebrating 30 years working in Scotland’s Third Sector in 2018 having been chief officer of three national membership organisations in the children and youth work sectors.
 A graduate of the YMCA George Williams College and City University Business School, Ian was appointed Youth Scotland’s chief executive in 2013 and says that he is privileged to lead a vibrant youth work organisation that supports the development of community based youth work across the country.